How do you Say Happy Birthday in Latin and 20 Other Languages?

 Conclusion

-In short, Happy birthday in Latin shows us the evolution of birthdays in Roman culture.
-It also shows how different languages have different ways of saying happy birthday to you.
+In short, Happy Birthday in Latin shows us the evolution of birthdays in Roman culture.
+It also shows how different languages have different ways of saying Happy Birthday to you.
 The difference is significant because of the language barrier.
 Otherwise, all the languages have the same sentiments and ideas behind birthdays.
 The thought process and the purpose behind birthday wishes are to celebrate the day when a particular person is born and celebrate the happiness that came with him and his life.
 Although some cultures see birthdays as ordinary days and do not celebrate them, considering it is another year passing and life furthering towards death.
 But most of the world sees it as a celebration and a happy occasion.

 You can write happy birthday in Arabic: عيد مولد سعيد